chadwhitacre/openpath/_posts/2024-02-22-towards-software-commons.md

 > The _software commons_ consists of all computer software which is available
 > at little or no cost and which can be reused with few restrictions.
 It
 > includes open source software which can be modified with few restrictions.
-> However the commons also includes software outside of these categories – for
+> However the commons also includes software outside of these categories[.]
-> instance, software which is in the public domain.

 Amazingly, the [domain](https://softwarecommons.com/) was available.
 I bought it forthwith.
 It seems like [a strong